crazybusy/SimpleParameters/README.md

 Get started by creating an object of SimpleParameters by creating its object

-params = SimpleParameters('path to configuration files')
+params = simpleparser.SimpleParameters('path to configuration files')
 options, args = params.resolve_parameters(sys.argv)

 Now the command line swtiches specifed in the json file are available in the options list and the positional parameters are available as args.
 It also generates a help file to describe the parameters available for your application.
 Try using -h option